icshwi/e3training/README.md

 # European Spallation Source EPICS Environment e3 training

 This is a training series for using ESS' EPICS environment [e3](https://github.com/icshwi/e3).
+The tutorial series assumes familiarity with EPICS, albeit you may be able to follow along regardless.

 ## Workbook